 Mr. Lacouture served as editor of Recent Developments (formerly the Annual Report) of the American Bar Association's Infrastructure and Regulated Industries Section for 12 years.
 He will serve as chair of the Section from August 2017 through August 2018.

 Mr. Lacouture has been involved in many pro bono activities, which often intertwine with his public service and charitable endeavors.
 He serves on the Board of Trustees of the Rhode Island Chapter of The Nature Conservancy, and he also has done pro bono work for TNC.
 He helped incorporate and obtain tax-exempt status for a number of non-profit corporations, including the Rhode Island Wild Plant Society, the Wood-Pawcatuck Watershed Association, and the Exeter Historical Association.
 He represented a group of parents and students in an action against their local school district over funding.
 Mr. Lacouture, an active volunteer firefighter, deputy chief, and President of Exeter Volunteer Fire Company No. 2, provided pro bono legal assistance by drafting the charter for the Exeter Fire District and served for eight years as chair of the District.

-Mr. Lacouture has been listed in The Best Lawyers in America© in the area of Energy Law since 2007 (Copyright by Woodward/White, Inc., Aiken, SC), and in Rhode Island Super Lawyers® in the area of Energy & National Resources Law since 2010.
+Mr. Lacouture has been listed in The Best Lawyers in America© in the area of Energy Law since 2007, and in Rhode Island Super Lawyers® in the area of Energy & National Resources Law since 2010.
 (Super Lawyers is a registered trademark of Key Professional Media, Inc.)